ahoseinian/imageSaver/README.md

 this small class is built for

--saving post images from html form in file system -resizing images before saving them
+- saving post images from html form in file system
+- resizing images before saving them

 Resizing
 --------

--By width     resize(xxx,'auto')
+- By width     resize(xxx,'auto')
--By height	  resize('auto',xxx)
+- By height	  resize('auto',xxx)
--By both	  resize(xxx,xxx)
+- By both	  resize(xxx,xxx)

 Usage
 -----